 Chocolate Maple Almond Butter Cookies:

 This chocolate maple almond butter cookies recipe is from my friend Megan Kelly.
-She has an incredible blog and is a Licensed Esthetician specializing in holistic nutrition, woman’s hormones, and spiritual health.
+She has an incredible site Renewing All Things – Biblically Based Health, Nutrition and Lifestyle specializing in neurobiology, healing, and mental health.

 Chocolate Maple Almond Butter Cookies

 Yield 6 large cookies

 - ¼ cup of Honest Keto Maple syrup

 - ½ tsp of baking soda